 2 tablespoons Olive Oil*, plus 1 tablespoon for drizzling

 Handful mixed nuts, roughly chopped

-In a bowl, gently toss the squash with the honey, 1 tablespoon olive oil, cinnamon and a good pinch of salt and pepper.
-Transfer to a nonstick baking sheet (I used foil).
+In a bowl, gently toss the squash with 2 tablespoons olive oil, cinnamon and a good pinch of salt and pepper.
+Transfer to a parchment-lined baking sheet.

 While the squash is roasting, lightly toast the mixed nuts in a dry pan until golden and fragrant.